-Police seek attacker who kicked Asian man in head in Harlem
+Police seek attacker who kicked Chinese American man in head

 Surveillance video released by the police appears to show the attacker stomping on the victim’s head.
 The police department’s hate crimes task force is investigating the attack, the latest in a troubling rise in anti-Asian hate crimes in New York and around the country.

-Mayor Bill de Blasio called the assault “outrageous” on Twitter.
+Mayor Bill de Blasio called it “outrageous” on Twitter.
 “Make no mistake, we will find the perpetrator and they will be prosecuted to the fullest extent of the law,” de Blasio said Saturday.

+The attack recalled last month’s assault near Times Square in which a woman who immigrated from the Philippines was knocked to the ground and stomped on by an attacker who shouted anti-Asian slurs.
+A parolee convicted of killing his mother nearly two decades ago was arrested in that attack.

+The U.S. Senate passed legslation last week aimed at fighting the rise in hate crimes against Asian Americans and Pacific Islanders.
+The measure would expedite the review of hate crimes at the Justice Department and provide support for local law enforcement in response to thousands of reported violent incidents in the past year.

 Police did not release the victim’s name, but multiple news outlets identified him as Yao Pan Ma, a former restaurant worker who lost his job because of the pandemic and was collecting cans to make ends meet.